MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - *Observation*: Random auditing, where segment contents are selected with replacement, is less effective than total auditing or, equivalently, segmented auditing *without* replacement.
 Selection of documents randomly *with replacement* will inevitably miss some documents entirely while sampling others more often than needed.

-**Exhibit XX** shows the higher loss rates for collections audited randomly with replacement as opposed to total auditing.
+**Exhibit nnn** shows the higher loss rates for collections audited randomly with replacement as opposed to total auditing.

 ## Segmented Total Auditing Slightly Better